mojaloop/mojaloop/contribute/Decision-Items.md

 Customer that is paying the invoice needs to be informed with error messages.
 Both limits need to be respected with scheme rules.
 Merchant and customer can both reject the invoice.
 No other special cases.
 IST tier limits will focus on the tiers at the DFSP.

 ## No Reconciliation
-Because the Level One Project is designed to enable many very small transactions in a very reliable way at low cost, we don't build in manual reconciliation into the system as this would make the system more expensive.
+Because Mojaloop is designed to enable many very small transactions in a very reliable way at low cost, we don't build in manual reconciliation into the system as this would make the system more expensive.
 The system is specifically designed to minimize counterparty risk to prevent the need for reconciliation.
 It is possible to perform reconciliation though a business process that compares DFSP and the Central ledger, but that is out of scope.

-# **The Level One Project Process Decisions**
+# **Mojaloop Process Decisions**

 ## GitHub
 Create one story every time there is integration work.
 Create bugs for any issues.
 Ensure all stories are tracked throughout the pipeline to ensure reliable metrics.